department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-notes/P9-020623-JS-Notes.md

 **Quotes, notes and observations:**
 - This is your basic questions pretty much.
 - Mailing address (works through page easily)
-- Basically everyhting now days is online. trying to reach them by phone is a pain in the butt.
+- Basically everything now days is online. trying to reach them by phone is a pain in the butt.
 Like pulling teeth.

-**Participant questions:**
+#### Observer rating of task completion
-- What worked well for you?
+- [Observer ratings of start application task completion using rating criteria]
-- What was unclear or didn’t work well for you?
+- 0 = No part of the task completed, much difficulty
-- What would you like to change or add?
+- 1 = Partial completion, much overlooked or task was difficult

-### Things to watch for:
+- 2 = Partial completion, some areas were overlooked or task was slightly difficult
-- [Does the participant comment on the length of this section of the form, number of questions/page or the progress bar?]
+- 3 = Most of the task was completed with little difficulty
-- [New American Indian question]
+- [4] = All parts of the task were completed with no difficulty

 ---
 [Step 2 of 6: VA benefits]